Coulomb correlated multi-particle states of weakly confining GaAs quantum dots: Theory model

 \emph{Beyond-dipole approximation (BDA).} Retaining the finite emitter size corresponds to keeping the longitudinal projection of the current in Eq.~\eqref{eq:Stobbe_master}, yielding the BDA oscillator strength

-Equation~\eqref{eq:CI_BDA_final} reduces to \eqref{eq:CIOscStrengthPol} in the DA limit (local kernel).
+If the longitudinal projection is omitted, Eq.~\eqref{eq:CI_BDA_final} reduces to the dipole-approximation result, which is equivalent to Eq.~\eqref{eq:CIOscStrengthPol} upon using Eq.~\eqref{eq:Jrq_env}.
 All beyond-dipole effects enter via the longitudinal projection acting on the extended current, while the LDOS prefactor remains homogeneous (transverse Im\,$\mathbf G_T$).
-Note, that Eq.~\eqref{eq:CI_BDA_final} is written for a homogeneous background permittivity.
+Note that Eq.~\eqref{eq:CI_BDA_final} is written for a homogeneous background permittivity.
 For spatially varying $\varepsilon_r(\mathbf r)$ we employ the equivalent Poisson formulation~\eqref{eq:CIOscStrengthPoissonWK}–\eqref{eq:CIOscStrengthPolWK} which we discuss in the following.

 An equivalent Poisson form is obtained by introducing

 where $\omega_{rq}\equiv \omega_i$ and solving

 yielding